volcano-sh/volcano/docs/design/job-api.md

 The following validations must be included to make sure expected behaviours:

-* `spec.minAvailable` < sum(`spec.taskSpecs.replicas`)
+* `spec.minAvailable` <= sum(`spec.taskSpecs.replicas`)
 * no duplicated name in `spec.taskSpecs` array
 * no duplicated event handler in `LifecyclePolicy` array, both job policies and task policies

-### Coscheduling
+### CoScheduling

-Coscheduling (or Gang-scheduling) is required by most of high performance workload, e.g. TF training job, MPI job.
+CoScheduling (or Gang-scheduling) is required by most of high performance workload, e.g. TF training job, MPI job.
-The `spec.minAvailable` is used to identify how many pods will be schedule together.
+The `spec.minAvailable` is used to identify how many pods will be scheduled together.
 The default value of `spec.minAvailable` is summary of `spec.tasks.replicas`.
 The admission controller web hook will check `spec.minAvailable` against the summary of `spec.tasks.replicas`; the job creation will be rejected if `spec.minAvailable` > sum(`spec.tasks.replicas`).
 If `spec.minAvailable` < sum(`spec.tasks.replicas`), the pod of `spec.tasks` will be created randomly;
-refer to [Task Priority with Job](#task%20priority%20with%20job) section on how to create tasks in order.
+refer to [Task Priority with Job](#task-priority-within-job) section on how to create tasks in order.

 ```yaml
 apiVersion: batch.hpw.cloud/v1alpha1